 Following the issue of compulsory acquisition notices and previous suspension of securities under Listing Rule 17.4 or Listing Rule 17.4A.

-Its securities have been suspended from quotation for more than three years.
+Its securities have been suspended from quotation for a continuous period of 2 years.

 If it fails to pay listing fees.

 Note that you can view the detail of these listing rules by clicking here.

 Delisting and company failure

 The majority of companies are delisted because of takeover, merger, the maturity of securities, the illiquidity of securities, listing costs, failure to pay listing costs and business failure.